Andy4rk/secureops-lab/README.md

 - **Windows 11** – blue-team endpoint and hardening target
 - **Kali Linux** VMs – attacker / tooling box, used for generating activity and testing detections

-The focus of the project is:
+The focus of this project is:

 - Security monitoring with **Wazuh SIEM**
 - Automated **SCA / OSCAP** checks